eth-p/uni-chip8/docs/project/Product-Document.md

 ## Communication

-Communication is done through in-person meetings, GitHub issues, and Discord.
+Group members communicate *through in-person meetings*, *Discord*, *GitHub issues*, and *SFU emails*.

 ### Via GitHub

-GitHub issues are used for formal bug reports, feature requests, and code reviews.
-We take full advantage of the features provided by GitHub to organize and manage issues through the use of tags, assignees, and milestones.
+Group members use GitHub issues for formal bug reports, feature requests, and code reviews.
+Features provided by GitHub help organize and manage issues through the use of **labels, assignees, and milestones**.

+- **Labels**: Useful for organizing and filtering different types of issues.
+- **Assignees**: Developers that are responsible for the issue.
+- **Milestones**: Group of issues that correspond to a goal or feature.

 The issue tracker will be used to identify components that need to be finished, and the developers assigned to them.

 ### Via Meetings

-Meetings are scheduled for weekly progress updates and planning.
-During these meetings, we discuss the next week of activities and milestones.

-Our group plans to meet every Monday after the CMPT 276 lecture.
-This meeting ends when only one member is left attending.
-Members may wish to leave the meeting any time they want, but we ask that members stay for as long as they can.
-The meeting must be adjourned at 2:00 PM when CMPT 213 starts at 2:30 PM.

-These meetings will be held Scrum-style, where we discuss **what we did up to the meeting**, **what we will be doing after the meeting**, and **any issues we encountered along the way**.
+The group plans to schedule meetings on Monday every week from **12:30 pm to 2:00 pm** (Between CMPT 276 lecture and CMPT 213 lecture).
+Group members decide location through Discord and attempt to book rooms for major meetings.
+Members can leave at any time but are encouraged to the end of the meetings.
+It is possible to end the meetings when only one member is left attending.

+At the meetings (Scrum-style), group members discuss **weekly progress updates**, **issues encountered along the way**, and **planning for the following week's activities and milestones**.

-Additonal meetings may be held where full attendance is not required.
-These addtional meetings are mainly focused on group-oriented work, such as discussing and working on the structure of the interpeter project.
-These meetings will not be tracked in documentation, unless requested.
+Members may require additional meetings where full attendance are not required.
+These additional meetings mainly focus on group-oriented work, such as discussing and working on the structure of the interpreter project with no documentation needed unless requested.

-We will attempt to book rooms for the major meetings.

 ### Via Discord

-Discord is used for informal communication or as a place to discuss feature ideas or implementation details.
-If relevent, these discussions are later added to the project documentation or used as the basis for a GitHub issue.
+Group members use Discord as an informal communication channel to discuss feature ideas or implementation details.
+Relevant discussions are added to the project documentation or used as the basis for a GitHub issue.

-We will post announcements on Discord.
+Group members view announcements on Discord.
+Members can break down into smaller groups to discuss and work on minor issues using Discord.

+### Via SFU emails

+Reserve for an emergency such as unable to contact a team member via the above methods.

 ## Implementation Language